-- Learning when to use the VLOOKUP, HLOOKUP, CHOOSE, LOOKUP, MATCH and OFFSET functions to look up data.
+- Learn when to use the VLOOKUP, HLOOKUP, CHOOSE, LOOKUP, INDEX, MATCH and OFFSET function to look up the data.

 Math & Trig Functions

-- Learning when to use the ROUND, ROUNDUP, ROUNDDOWN, CEILING or FLOOR function.
+- Learn when to use the ROUND, ROUNDUP, ROUNDDOWN, CEILING or FLOOR function.

 - Using the PMT function to calculate the payment of a loan.

-- Restricting the data that may be entered into a cell by combining the Data Validation command with formulas.
+- Restricting the data that may be entered in a cell by combining the Data Validation command with formulas.

-- Adding calculated fields to a pivot table and using a dynamic range and that will expand or collapse as required within a pivot table.
+- Adding your own calculated fields to the pivot table and use a dynamic range.

-- Using the new Recommended Pivot Table command to quickly create a meaningful Pivot Table.
+- Usingthe Recommended Pivot Table command to quickly create a meaningful Pivot Table.

-- Creating a new Timeline for a Pivot Table.
+- Creating the new Timeline for your Pivot Table.

 Quick Analysis Tool

-- Using the new Quick Analysis tool to simplify tasks: Formatting, Formulas, charts and more
+- Using the new Quick Analysis tool to do everything simpler: Formatting, Formulas, charts and more.

 Microsoft Excel is a powerful tool to create and format spreadsheets and to analyze, evaluate, and calculate data.
 You can use advanced features to manage, track, and chart critical business data to create rich data visualization, PivotTable views, and professional-looking charts.
 If you perform a task repeatedly in Microsoft Excel, you can automate the task with a macro.
 A macro is a series of commands and functions that are stored in a Microsoft Visual Basic module and can be run whenever you need to perform the task.
 For example, if you often enter long text strings in cells, you can create a macro to format those cells so that the text wraps.